alexcarpenter/alexcarpenter-11ty/src/posts/2018-08-08-background-image-gradient-overlay.md

 ---
 title: Background image gradient overlay
-summary: Five years ago I made a CodePen to demonstrate how to apply a gradient overlay over a background image.
+description: Five years ago I made a CodePen to demonstrate how to apply a gradient overlay over a background image.
 Since then, that pen has been viewed over 294,804 times and hearted 705 times.
 tags:
   - CSS
 ---